AviatrixSystems/Docs/HowTos/ingress_firewall_example.rst

 |ingress_firewall|

-The key idea is from FireNet point of view, the ingress inspection is simply a VPC to VPC traffic inspection.
+The key idea is from FireNet point of view, the ingress inspection is simply a VPC-to-VPC traffic inspection.
 This is accomplished by

  a.
-Placing an Internet facing AWS ALB/NLB in a spoke VPC in a separate domain (in the diagram, this domain is called Ingress domain.) from the domains where applications reside (Application domain).
+Placing an Internet-facing AWS ALB/NLB in a spoke VPC in a separate domain (in the diagram, this domain is called Ingress domain.) from the domains where applications reside (Application domain).
  #.
 Build a connection policy to connect the Ingress domain with the Application domain.
  #.
 Connect the Application domain traffic that requires inspection with the Aviatrix Firewall Domain.

-In this unified architecture, firewalls can be used for Ingress, Egress, North-South and VPC to VPC filtering.
+In this unified architecture, firewalls can be used for Ingress, Egress, North-South and VPC-to-VPC filtering.
 The solution does not need AWS ALB/NLB to directly attach to firewall instances which then requires firewall instances to source NAT the incoming traffic from the Internet.
 Firewall instances can scale out as applications scale for all traffic types.

 ..
 Note::